Painful Truth

 "What she thinks.
 What anyone thinks."
 Another step.
 "Because you’re right, things have changed between us."

-He doesn’t.
-His eyes flick to my mouth and back.
+He didn't.
+His eyes flicked to my mouth and back.

 "Tell me this is wrong," I say, close enough to feel the heat off his skin.